cameronmathis/COMP4300/Project1/Submittables/cameron_mathis_project1/README.md

 =====================
 Cameron Mathis <br/>
 Project 1 <br/>
-09/11/20
+09/18/20

 Overview:
 -------------

-We have two simulators, one is a stack Machine and one is an Accumulator. <br/>
+There are two simulators, one is a stack Machine and one is an Accumulator. <br/>
 They both read in code from their respective "stackCode.txt" and "accumCode.txt" files.

 Each simulator has two parts.
 The memory simulation and the processor/instruction simulation.

-We are trying to evaluate this equation:
+The simulators are trying to evaluate this equation:

 >A*X**2 + B*X + C
 >> - x = 3